-• Can you ping the CMCs?
-See "Cannot ping the CMCs from the Rack Leader Controller (RLC)" on page 120.

-• If the CMCs are pingable, verify that they have a valid slot map.
+- Can you ping the CMCs?
+See "Cannot ping the CMCs from the Rack Leader Controller (RLC)" on page 148. - If the CMCs are pingable, verify that they have a valid slot map.
 If the slot map returned by the CMC is missing entries, then blademond cannot function properly.
 It operates on information passed to it by the CMC.
-Some commands to run from the rack leader controller (RLC) are, as follows:
+Some commands to run from the rack leader controller (RLC) are, as follows: - Dump the slot map from each CMC to your screen:

+'''

 r1lead:~ # /opt/sgi/lib/dump-cmc-slot-tables

+'''